Rally Guanajuato México

 - Begins on Thursday night with the start and opening test in picturesque Guanajuato.

-- Friday’s leg returns to the area for three dirt tests.
+- Friday’s leg returns to the area for two dirt tests that are repeated later.

 - The final two days are closer to León and the last leg re-uses some roads from Saturday.

 - Drivers must remember how to master gravel roads.
 It’s the first of six consecutive dirt rounds and the first hot gravel event since Australia last September.

 - Temperatures nearing 30°C put stress on engines and transmissions.

 - The route climbs to the season’s highest point at 2737m.
 Engines struggle to breathe in the thin air and lose 20 per cent power.